germaniuss/liboauth/README.md

 ### Contributing

 Any contribution is welcome and should be done through a pull request.
+Currently help is mostly needed with request error handling and documentation.

 ### Cretit